engineyard/ey-docs/pages/environment-high-availability.md

     * Option A: (a) Clone the environment. (b) Test the environment. (c) Use the cloned environment as your production environment. (d) Delete the original environment.
     * Option B: (a) Add a new slave to the current environment. (b) Delete the old slave. (c) Repeat Step 2 above to confirm that both your application and database slaves are in different availability zones from their masters.

-<h2 id="topic4">Engine Yard Cloud changes for high availability</h2>

-You might notice the following changes in Engine Yard Cloud after you are signed up for the high-availability Alpha program:

-* When you create a new environment, you cannot choose a specific zone within a region; the zone is chosen automatically.
-* You no longer get Amazon out-of-capacity errors.